-Jonathan L. Schuchardt is a client-focused intellectual property professional, fluent in organic chemistry, catalysis, and polymer chemistry, with twenty-two years of experience in IP law.
-An expert in devising patent strategies, growing patent portfolios, and improving IP processes, Jon is a skillful draftsman, communicator, teacher, and advocate.
-He provides concise, informed, and timely counseling to business leaders, R&D managers, and research scientists.
-Since joining Dilworth IP in January 2011, Jon has drafted and prosecuted patent applications, prepared freedom-to-practice opinions, and counseled the firm’s clients on a variety of intellectual property issues.
-Prior to joining Dilworth IP, Jon was Senior Counsel at LyondellBasell Industries in Newtown Square, PA, where he supported various business areas with patent application drafting, prosecution, counseling, agreement work, transaction support, and client education.
+Jonathan L. Schuchardt provides concise, informed, and timely counseling to business leaders, R&D managers, and research scientists to help them generate and protect IP assets and navigate the often-confusing world of IP matters.
+Fluency in organic chemistry, catalysis, and polymer chemistry combined with twenty-eight years of experience in IP law inspire client confidence that Jon speaks their language and will quickly grasp even nuances of their technology.
+Jon helps clients devise patent strategies, grow portfolios, and improve their IP processes, whether they are large corporate clients or start-ups.
+Jon drafts and prosecutes patent applications, prepares freedom-to-practice opinions, and counsels the firm’s clients on various intellectual property issues.
+Prior to joining Dilworth IP in 2011, Jon was Senior Counsel at LyondellBasell Industries in Newtown Square, PA, where he supported various business areas with patent application drafting, prosecution, counseling, agreement work, transaction support, and client education.
 Before transitioning to patent practice, Jon worked for Lyondell’s predecessor ARCO Chemical Company as a research scientist, primarily in the area of polymer synthesis.

-- Prepared, filed, and prosecuted a career total of more than 270 patent applications, including more than 45 new patent applications within the past four years and 17 during 2011
+- Prepared, filed, and prosecuted more than 300 patent applications, including more than 30 new patent applications within the past four years

 - Devised and implemented a patenting strategy designed to protect a client’s multi-million dollar research effort related to specialty chemicals